Simsso/Haskell-Studies/README.md

 # 24 Parser Combinators
 A **parser** converts textual input into some data structure output.
 The textual input must be in conformance with a set of rules.
 A **parser combinator** is a higher order function which composes multiple parsers to yield a single parser.

-Using the parser module `trifeca` (`import Text.Trifecta`).
-Useful links:
+The chapter uses the parser module `trifeca` (`import Text.Trifecta`), however, it seems to be common to use [Megaparsec](!!! add link).
+Links:
 * [Text.Trifecta.Parser.Char](https://hackage.haskell.org/package/trifecta-0.44/docs/Text-Trifecta-Parser-Char.html)
-* [Text.Trifecta.Parser.Combinators](https://hackage.haskell.org/package/trifecta-0.44/docs/Text-Trifecta-Parser-Combinators.html) contains e.g. `eof`
+* [Text.Trifecta.Parser.Combinators](https://hackage.haskell.org/package/trifecta-0.44/docs/Text-Trifecta-Parser-Combinators.html) contains e.g. `eof` (end of file)

-`trifecta` contains parsers and is used in combination with the `parsers` library with defines common parser classes which abstract over common kinds of things parsers do.
+`trifecta` contains parsers and is used in combination with the `parsers` library with defines common parser classes, abstracting over common things parsers do.

-It throws errors with the `unexpected` function.
+Parsers can thrown an error with the `unexpected` function.
 ```haskell
 import Text.Trifecta